Kulashari/ufc-ml/README.md

 Open the local URL shown by Vite (normally `http://127.0.0.1:5173`).
 The development server proxies `/api` requests to `http://127.0.0.1:8000`, so no frontend environment variables are needed for local use.
-The form accepts two fighter names, a prediction date, and an optional division.
-It displays the predicted winner, both win probabilities, confidence tier, known warnings, UFC-history counts, and data cutoff.
+The form accepts two fighter names and an optional division.
+It displays the server-generated UTC prediction timestamp, predicted winner, both win probabilities, confidence tier, known warnings, UFC-history counts, and data cutoff.

+The prediction service records its current UTC timestamp once per request and uses that same UTC calendar date for both fighters' age and inactivity features.
+It never accepts a browser-provided date, so a client cannot select data from the future.

 To make a production frontend bundle after installing its dependencies, run: